ualberta-smr/DocumentationQuality/README.md

   - `Data/Interview` contains coded responses from the interview study (not full transcripts) as well as a text document containing a summary of the free discussion section of the interview.
   - `Data/TaskComponent` contains CSVs with either manually extracted tasks from different library documentation pages, or the manually linked code examples with paragraphs from the library documentation.
   - `Data/DocumentationAspects` contains CSVs which show out intermediate steps in aggregating the existing literature and extracting and defining documentation aspects that we later filter and decide which to create/find metrics for
+  - `Data/task_data.sql` contains a MySQL dump of the database used to store the evaluation of our metrics on various software libraries during the course of the survey study.
+It also contains the raw survey responses.

 - `Summary/survey/responses.csv` contains the raw survey data of all 173 unique session key accesses.